 Weight-bearing aerobic exercise is divided into high impact and low impact activities.
 High-impact activities help to build bone and maintain their strength.
 Examples of high-impact activities include: dancing, jogging/running, high-impact aerobics, jumping rope, climbing stairs, and tennis.
 However, it’s important to check with your physiotherapist before performing these exercises if you have suffered a fragility fracture, or if you are at risk of fracture, as you may need to avoid high-impact exercises.
 Low-impact activities provide a safe alternative for individuals who cannot perform high-impact activities.
 Examples of low-impact activities include: elliptical training, stair-stepping machines, treadmill or outdoor walking, and low-impact aerobics.

 Another important component of your exercise program should be strengthening exercises, known as resistance exercise.
-Examples of this type of exercise include: weight lifting, elastic band/tubing (Theraband) exercises, lifting your own body weight, and performing functional movements.
+Examples of this type of exercise include: weight lifting, elastic band/tubing (Theraband) exercises, lifting your own Healthy Body weight, and performing functional movements.

 Lastly, balance and flexibility exercises may have an added benefit when combined with weight bearing aerobic and strength training exercises.
 Examples of balance and flexibility activities include: yoga and Pilates.
 However, it’s important to check with your physiotherapist before engaging in these types of activities because certain positions may be unsafe for individuals at risk for fracture.

 Why Is Exercise Important for Individuals with Osteoporosis?

 Engaging in regular exercise can help individuals with osteoporosis in the following ways: